 The prayer chain is available to members of the St. James community and to their families and friends.
 Two teams pray on a short-term or long-term basis for a variety of issues or situations.
 Our goal is to uphold, strengthen, and encourage others as we pray in faith for God’s will, guidance, healing, and intervention.

 The prayer chain coordinator receives the majority of prayer requests via phone, email, or from our lay pastoral care team, clergy, or the church office.
 The coordinator edits and composes the prayers, and sends them down one or both teams, depending on the urgency of the requests.
-At the present time, there are a total of eleven people on the prayer chain praying for over 45 long-term and 20 short-term situations.
+The prayer chain roster currently consists of 13 volunteers.
 Prayer requests are confidential, meaning that no one outside the chain is aware of them, unless the coordinator is asked to pass the request on to our lay ministers or clergy.

 Every Sunday morning in both services, a member of the congregation takes time to pray for a variety of particular people and situations.
 Many of these items are brought up in a regular rotation and include:

 - all the Christian churches in a particular country in the world and the Anglican church leadership within it